 Biochemical oxygen demand (BOD) is the amount of oxygen required for microbes to carry out the biological decomposition of the dissolved solids or the organic material in the sewage under the aerobic conditions at a given temperature.

-More organic matter in sewage and in polluted bodies of water, higher BOD; the higher the BOD, the lower the amount of dissolved oxygen (DO) available for higher animals such as fishes.
+More organic matter in sewage and polluted bodies of water, higher BOD; the higher the BOD, the lower the amount of dissolved oxygen (DO) available for higher animals such as fishes.

 BOD is a reliable gauge of organic pollution of the body of water.